-One of the biggest challenges facing marketers in 2021 is content saturation.
+One of the biggest challenges facing marketers today is content saturation.

 With everyone hopping onto the content marketing bandwagon, it’s difficult for your content to stand out.
 The sheer amount of information online has left buyers confused and sceptical about the content they consume.
 That makes it difficult to reach and appeal to decision makers.

 Even so, effective content is still beneficial for those who get it right.